Plan Your Visit

 What Can You Expect

 Please do not touch the artwork or run in our galleries, and visitors must use pencils, not pens, if taking notes.
-We ask that you please do not drink or eat in our galleries.
+No outside food or drink.

 No pets other than service animals are allowed in the galleries.